When I realized I’d had enough of working for someone else, it hit me between the eyes – BHAM!

-However, as a boss he was a terrible, micromanaging fiend from hell.
+However, as a boss he was a terrible, micromanaging fiend.
 To the point where he would receive a copy of every email I received – sometimes even replying as me – ridiculous, right?!

 After that month with him, I’d simply had enough of the BS.
 I wrote my resignation letter on my laptop and when I landed in Hong Kong for my connecting flight, I hooked up to their brilliant free wifi, and hit ‘Send’.
 Never looking back.

-A month later I launched my business, and it’s still operating now with over 200 employees and have expanded into two different verticals, too.
+A month later I launched my outsourcing business, and I’m still operating that business with now almost 300 employees and have expanded into two different verticals, plus launched my own personal brand in the process, too.

 1 – Stick it to ‘The Man’